rizqokarim12/DIY-Spot-Welder/README.md

 # DIY-Spot-Welder
-A fully DIY spot welder featuring manual and auto modes, an OLED display, and a rotary encoder for pulse time adjustment, capable of handling currents up to 1170A.
+A fully DIY spot welder featuring manual and auto modes, an OLED display, and a rotary encoder for pulse time adjustment, capable of handling currents up to 1170A at 25 degree celcius temperature.